 It would be impossible to talk about the weather in Spain without mentioning climate change in Spain: this is happening at an incredibly rapid pace in the country, with much hotter and drier temperatures being recorded in recent years.
 This has lead to increased numbers of forest fires and reduced rainfall too.
 Both of these issues are hugely problematic for the country.
 The greater the heatwaves in Spain the worse the wildfires, which poses significant risk to life and to the economy.
 The reduced rainfall will also have an economic impact, because two of Spain’s largest exports are olive and wine, and the farming and production of these valuable products both depend on there being enough rainfall.

 Are you thinking of living and working in Spain?
 Hoping to experience all four seasons in this stunning country?
-Whether you dream is to buy or rent a property in Spain, our local property experts are perfectly placed to help you find the home of your dreams.
+Whether you dream is to buy or rent a property in Spain, we have properties for sale in Mijas, Calahonda, affordable apartments for sale in Fuengirola or luxury villas for sale in Marbella, we've got it all!
 Get in touch today to find out more about how we can help you.